Which Country Has The Lowest Literacy Rate

 Countries with the Lowest Literacy Rates

 Identifying the country with the absolute lowest literacy rate is challenging due to data limitations and variations in assessment methods.
-However, several countries consistently rank among the lowest in global literacy surveys.
+Even so, several countries consistently rank among the lowest in global literacy surveys.
 According to recent data from UNESCO and other international organizations, countries such as Niger, South Sudan, Chad, and Burkina Faso often have the lowest adult literacy rates, with rates sometimes falling below 30%.

 These countries face a multitude of challenges, including extreme poverty, ongoing conflicts, and a lack of infrastructure.
-In Niger, for example, the adult literacy rate hovers around 35%, with significant disparities between men and women.
+Worth adding: in Niger, for example, the adult literacy rate hovers around 35%, with significant disparities between men and women.
 South Sudan, the world's youngest nation, has been plagued by civil war, which has devastated its education system and left a large proportion of its population illiterate.
 Chad and Burkina Faso also face similar challenges, with high poverty rates and limited access to education, particularly in rural areas.

 Factors Contributing to Low Literacy Rates